Bob Welch (baseball): Oakland Athletics

 Welch was the starting pitcher of Game 2 of the 1990 World Series against the Cincinnati Reds.
 Welch's personal catcher throughout much of his Oakland Athletics career was Ron Hassey, as opposed to Terry Steinbach, who caught the majority of the Oakland pitching staff.

 Autobiography and alcoholism

-In 1991, Welch and The New York Times sports columnist George Vecsey co-wrote Five O'Clock Comes Early: A Cy Young Award-Winner Recounts His Greatest Victory, which chronicled Welch's battle with alcoholism that he said started at the age of sixteen: "I would get a buzz on and I would stop being afraid of girls.
+In 1981, Welch and The New York Times sports columnist George Vecsey co-wrote “Five O'Clock Comes Early: A Young Man's Battle With Alcoholism” which was re-released in 1991 as “Five O'Clock Comes Early: A Cy Young Award-Winner Recounts His Greatest Victory”, which chronicled Welch's battle with alcoholism that he said started at the age of sixteen: "I would get a buzz on and I would stop being afraid of girls.
 I was shy, but with a couple of beers in me, it was all right."

 The book "...marked one of the first times an active professional athlete openly discussed a drinking addiction."
-An updated version was published after Welch's retirement, and the book was re-released digitally on November 10, 2015.
+An updated version was published after Welch's retirement, and the book was re-released digitally the year after Welch's death, on November 10, 2015.